 In North Carolina, near the dark waters of the Lumbee River, you'll find the descendants of the Algonquian, Iroquoian, Hatteras, Tuscarora, and Cheraw.
 The Lumbee Tribe has approximately 55,000 members who live primarily in Robeson, Hoke, Cumberland, and Scotland counties.
 The ancestors of the present-day Lumbee people spoke several different languages, including Croatan, Cheraw, Tuscarora and Catawba.
 Only nine indigenous tribes are bigger.

 The nations in the Iroquois Confederacy located in New York State are Mohawk, Onondaga, Oneida, Cayuga, and Seneca.
-They are known for their matrilineal society and for providing the U.S. its basic model of democratic government.
-They also created a popular American pastime: lacrosse.
+These nations are known for their matrilineal society and for providing the U.S. its basic model of democratic government.
+They also created a popular pastime in North America: lacrosse.
 Approximately 28,000 tribal members live in New York State and another 30,000 live in Canada.
 That's nearly 60,000 American Indians across the continent of North America.
 Only eight indigenous tribes are bigger.

 8. Creek (Muscogee)

 Do you know where the Creek got their name?
-The white settlers called them Creek Indians after Ocmulgee Creek in Georgia.
-They originally called themselves Isti or Istichata, but began to identify as Muscogee or Muskogee after European settlers arrived.
+The European settlers named these indigenous peoples the Creek Indians after Ocmulgee Creek in Georgia.
+The tribal members originally called themselves Isti or Istichata, but began to identify as Muscogee or Muskogee after European settlers arrived.
 Only seven indigenous tribes are bigger.

 7. Blackfeet (Siksikaitsitapi)

 Montana's federally recognized Blackfeet Nation of approximately 17,321 people is currently working to preserve its culture, language, and traditions for generations to come.
-They're also fighting to preserve Montana’s Rocky Mountains which have been threatened by developers.
-The four bands of the Blackfeet share a common culture and language but are politically independent.
+Tribal members are also fighting to preserve Montana’s Rocky Mountains which have been threatened by developers.
+The four bands of the Blackfeet share a common culture and language but like many Indian tribes, are politically independent.
 Only six indigenous tribes are bigger.